uo-lca/CalRecycleLCA/FrontEnd/README.md

 ### Internal documentation

-To generate internal documentation site from JavasScript comments, execute
+To generate internal documentation site from comments with @ngdoc tag, execute

 ```
 grunt docs
 ```

+Result is in docs folder.

 ### Release build